cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 # Using Git Bash on Windows

-If you do not use wsl, you can skip the appropriate steps related to it.
+Git Bash is the terminal of choice for the Windows operating system.
+However, it must be properly configured for an optimal Python development experience; for example, Pseudo Console Support must be enabled.

-First, try opening Git Bash and entering `wsl` (you must have installed wsl).
-If it hangs, then follow the rest of this tutorial.
-If it does not hang, you do not need to follow this tutorial since you already have Pseudo Console Support.
+First, try opening Git Bash and entering `wsl` (you must have installed WSL and Git Bash).
+If it hangs, then a reinstall of Git Bash is necessary.
+If it does not hang and instead launches into WSL, then Pseudo Console Support is enabled; however, make sure that you picked other necessary options when you installed Git Bash.

-If you already have Git Bash installed, then uninstall it one of several ways.
+To enable Pseudo Console Support, uninstall Git Bash.

 If you installed Git with `choco`, then do `choco uninstall git` and `choco uninstall git.install`.